Day 1: Bruges – Aalterbrug – Ghent (13 miles/21 km)

 From St. Amands the cycle route leads you along the river and past nature reserves like the mudflats of Durme and Schausselbroek.
 Especially the mudflats of Durme is worth mentioning because it's one of the last freshwater marshes along this tidal part of the river and therefore has a unique flora and fauna.

 You continue your tour through Bazel, one of the most beautiful villages of Belgium.
 For an escalator, the wooden moving stairs in the St. Anna tunnel under the Scheldt is a unique experience before entering the city center of Antwerp.
 The historical center of Antwerp is worth a visit, here you'll find: the OnzeLieveVrouwenkerk and the Rubenshuis.
 In the Willemsdok, near the Museum of Modern Art (Museum Aan de Stroom) you will find the barge.

 Day 4: Antwerp – Willemstad (35-40 miles/56-65 km)

-This morning you'll sail through the big harbor of Antwerp, a big difference with the nature reserves and quite villages of yesterday.
-But due to the big sea-going vessels and large harbour cranes, it's a fascinating journey which brings you to Holland where you start your bike tour at the Kreekrak locks.
+This morning you'll cruise through the big harbor of Antwerp, a big difference with the nature reserves and quiet villages of yesterday.
+But due to the big sea-going vessels and large harbor cranes, it's a fascinating journey which brings you to Holland where you start your bike tour at the Kreekrak locks.

-By bike you will make a beautiful tour over the "Brabantse wal" a sand wall dating back from the times when Mammoths roam the area.
+By bike, you will make a beautiful tour over the "Brabantse wal" a sand wall dating back to the times when Mammoths roam the area.
 Today you won't find any big elephants but the area seemed to be perfect for strawberry and asparagus fields.
 So harvest time is a great time to visit (depending on the weather: around June).